DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 ## All done!

 I hope that all of you have enjoyed this hands-on with Nomad.
-Any feedback or questions, please send it to my email Daniel@ecs-digital.co.uk
+Any feedback or questions, you can contact me on the email Daniel@ecs-digital.co.uk

 Thank you!